bcyphers/disqus-data/www/post.md

 <p class="caption">A sample Disqus profile page</p>

 *A note on privacy*: I was interested in trends across Disqus forums, not with the habits of any individual user.
 In this post I won't call out anyone by name, real or digital, and I'll keep direct quotes to a minimum.
 All the information I've pulled is publically available, both via the Disqus API and in comments sections around the web.
-Nevertheless, I've downloaded several hundred megabytes of user data, which is a powerful thing.
+Nevertheless, I've downloaded several hundred megabytes of user data.
 Time and again, [research](https://arxiv.org/pdf/0903.3276.pdf) [has](https://www.media.mit.edu/research/highlights/unique-shopping-mall-reidentifiability-credit-card-metadata) [shown](https://www.cs.cornell.edu/~shmat/shmat_oak08netflix.pdf) that a collection of seemingly innocuous data points about a person can be used to reveal tremendous amounts of information, and I don't want to dox anyone.
 I encourage any concerned Disqus users to [make their profiles private](https://help.disqus.com/customer/portal/articles/1197204-making-your-activity-private) in order to make it harder (though [not impossible](https://pdfs.semanticscholar.org/5697/02d3f854ecd55d3877d2b6cb45292aa7ae29.pdf)) for people like me to snoop.

 So, into the data.
 Most of the data gathered for this post are from the [`forum.listMostActiveUsers`](https://disqus.com/api/docs/forums/listMostActiveUsers/) and [`user.listMostActiveForums`](https://disqus.com/api/docs/users/listMostActiveForums/) endpoints.
 In Disqus jargon, a "forum" is more or less equivalent to a site, comments on one article are grouped in a "thread," and each comment is a "post." `listMostActiveUsers` gives a list of a few hundred top users for a particular forum.
 For each of those, I called `listMostActiveForums`, which returns a list of the forums that a particular user frequents most.
 By doing so, I could generate a vector for each site showing which other sites its top users visited most.
 For example, here's the number of the Atlantic's top users (349) for whom each site is a "top forum":